 - Global Interdependencies

 The second phase, starting July 2020, will include the development of a webpage and a report on rethinking human development.
-It will be delivered to the United Nations Secretary General during the General Assembly in September 2020.
+It will be delivered in October 2020.